BREAKING

 One of the things he mentioned was to add another starter, as you can never have enough starting pitching.
 While most fans would love to add another ACE to the mix like Corbin Burnes, Max Fried, Blake Snell, or even Walker Buehler when healthy, do you expect the Cubs to fork out 30 million a season for a starter when you look at their track record?

-This is where the tier-2 and tier-3 guys come into play, as the Cubs will have a plethora of options to add to the middle of the rotation.
+This is where the tier-2 and tier-3 guys come into play, as the Cubs will have many options to add to the middle of the rotation.
 All of them have had success in the past, and all of them would be an upgrade over some of the options they have now.
 It would allow Jameson Taillon to slide down to the No. 4 spot and Javier Assad or Jordan Wicks to open the season as the No. 5, which makes this entire rotation that much deeper.

-Nathan Eovaldi: As things currently stand in the Cubs rotation, not only do they have one of the slowest rotations in terms of velocity, but apart from Taillon, no one has any playoff experience.
+As things currently stand in the Cubs rotation, not only do they have one of the slowest rotations in terms of velocity, but apart from Taillon, no one has any playoff experience.
 That isn't an ideal look heading into the season, but why not kill two birds with one stone and look at a guy like Eovaldi?
 A bit older than you would like (34) going on 35, Eovaldi can still rush it up there at 97 MPH and is known as a big-game pitcher in the playoffs.

 He was one of the rare bright spots for the Texas Rangers last season, going 12-8 and posting a 3.80 ERA.
 He would be the perfect addition to the middle of the Cubs' rotation, but he would also be looking for 20 million plus per season, which could be an issue for the Cubs as that may be on the high end of what they want to spend.